A novel family of beta mixture models for the differential analysis of DNA methylation data: an application to prostate cancer: Discussion

 \section{Discussion}

-DNA methylation is being studied widely for disease diagnosis and treatment \cite{Partha,Rakyan}.
-Technology advancements have led to the development of microarrays that can process e.g., 850,000 CpG sites from a DNA sample but it has been difficult to explore such large arrays with currently available computational power \cite{Ruth}.
-Analysis has also been limited by a lack of appropriate statistical methods for the bounded nature of the multivariate DNA methlyation data.
-The methylation states of CpG sites are often of interest and are typically identified using thresholds which are defined in literature based on intuition \cite{ChenXin, Du} rather than using a statistical, objective approach.
-Multiple t-tests or Wilcoxon rank sum tests are often used to compare methylation levels between samples to identify DMCs \cite{IMA, COHCAP}.
-The \textit{beta} values are usually transformed to Gaussian distributed values using a logit transformation \cite{Du}.
-The family of BMMs developed here advocates against transforming the data and proposes modelling the data in its innate form.
+DNA methylation is widely studied for disease diagnosis and treatment.
+Technology advancements have led to the development of microarrays that can assay e.g., 850,000 CpG sites from a DNA sample \citep{Ruth}, but the analysis of these large arrays has been limited by a lack of appropriate statistical methods for the bounded and heteroskedastic nature of \textit{beta}-valued DNA methylation data.
+The methylation states of CpG sites are often of interest and are typically identified using thresholds which are defined in the literature based on intuition \citep{ChenXin} rather than using an objective approach.
+Additionally, to detect DMCs, it is common practice to apply a logit transformation to \textit{beta} values, and subsequently model them as Gaussian-distributed \citep{Du, limma}.
+Alternatively, comparisons between untransformed methylation levels among sample types are often conducted using multiple moderated t-tests or Wilcoxon rank sum tests \citep{IMA,COHCAP}.
+The approach proposed here advocates against transforming the data and instead proposes modelling the data in its innate form when inferring methylation state thresholds and DMCs.